mureinik/bpunit/README.md

 ### Using BPUnit

-#### The Basics: `AssertUtils`
+#### The Basics: `POJOAsserter` and `POJOAsserterBuilder`

+The `POJOAsserter` class does exactly what its name says - it asserts a POJO.
+Well, its properties, at least.
-Calling `AssertUtils.testProperties(Object)` is the most basic way to use BPUnit.
-It will iterate over all of the object's parameters, `set` each one with a random value, `get` it back, and compare the two.
-If any of these properties don't match, the test will fail.
-Missing properties will generate an info log, but will not fail the test.
+`POJOAsserters` aren't created directly, they are built with a `POJOAsserterBuilder`, unsurprisingly.
+The basic flow, detailed below, will iterate over all of the object's properties, `set` each one with a random value, `get` it back, and compare the two.
+If any of these values don't match, the test will fail:

+    new POJOAsserterBuilder().forPOJO(myObject).build().assertProperties();

+#### Changing behavior with `POJOAsserterBuilder`

+`POJOAsserterBuilder` is a fluent API to create `POJOAsserter` instances.
+It strives to assume as little as possible about the assertion behavior you'd want by allowing you to configure the `POJOAsserter` with a series of `withXYZ` methods.
+Currently, there are three behaviors that can be configured:

+  1. Handling a situation where your POJO class has a setter method such as `setSomething(SomeClass)`, but does not have a corresponding getter (`getSomething()`, in this example).
+     This behavior can be influced by using the `withNoGetterBehavior(Behavior)` method.
+     If not explicitly configured, the default behavior is to log such incidents, and continue the test.
+  2. Handling a situation where you cannot test a getter/setter pair (e.g., the getter throws an exception).
+     This behavior can be influced by using the `withPropertyTestFailureBehavior(Behavior)` method.
+     If not explicitly configured, the default behavior is to fail the test.
+  3. Handling a situation where your `Radnom` generator can't generate a random value for one of your POJO's properties (e.g., it doesn't have the right method).
+     If not explicitly configured, the default behavior is to log such incidents, and continue the test.

+E.g.:

+     new POJOAsserterBuilder().forPOJO(myObject).withNoGetterBahvior(new FailureBehavior()).build().assertProperties();

+#### Built-in `Behavior`s

+BPUnit provides several simple built-in behaviors to use with `POJOAsserterBuilder`:

+  1. `LoggingBehavior` - logs a message and continues the assertion flow.
+  2. `FailingBehavior` - fails the assertion flow.
+  3. `ThrowingBehavior` - throws an `IllegalArguemntException`

-#### The Basics: Using a different `Random`
+#### Using a different `Random`

 While [`java.util.Random`](http://docs.oracle.com/javase/8/docs/api/java/util/Random.html)
 is a neat little randomizer, it has several drawbacks.
 First and foremost, it can only randomize a small subset of the JDK's types, wheres the classes you'd want to test usually have properties from your own classes.
-`AssertUtils.testProperties(Object, Random)` allows you extend `java.util.Random` and provide methods to randomize your own classes.
+`POJOAssertBuilder#withRadnom(Random)` allows you extend `java.util.Random` and provide methods to randomize your own classes.
 A randomizer for `MyClass` is a method with the following properties: